abeaderstadt/applied-ml-beaderstadt/notebooks/project04/README.md

-# Project 4: Beaderstadt XYZ
+# Project 4: Predicting Titanic Fare Using Regression
-> Update this README to fit project 4.
+> Exploring which features drive Titanic ticket prices and which regression models capture fare patterns best.

 ## Project Overview
-In this project, I explore the Titanic dataset to see which factors best predict survival.
-I train and evaluate three types of classifiers.
-Decision Tree, Support Vector Machine (SVM), and Neural Network using different feature sets.
-The goal is to understand how each model performs, visualize their decision-making, and uncover patterns that help predict who survived.
+In this project, we dig into what drives Titanic ticket prices.
+Using features like age, sex, class, and family size, we test multiple regression models to see which ones capture fare patterns best and which factors actually matter.
+The goal is to understand how features influence fare, evaluate different regression techniques, and highlight challenges like skewed data and outliers.

 ---